Developer: SCE Japan Studio

 - The lighting and architecture to the castle was improved, including the level-of-development to distant architecture.

-- The ground texture was improved.
+- The ground texture was improved in the international release.

 - Yorda now helps the player solve puzzles by pointing to the place or object of interest and saying Ico's name.